 I place the quality of after-sales service on white goods appliances second only to the quality of the appliance itself when making a purchasing decision, so any claim to, “revolutionise after-sales service” gets my attention.
 Current practice is to design appliances to log error codes when most faults occur, and to either display them via the display window, or cryptically broadcast them in ways only decipherable with the right knowledge.

-Either way most error codes mean nothing to the owner of the appliance and apart from the few very basic error code descriptions printed in the instruction book (mentioned earlier) some manufacturers try to keep the meanings secret from their customers – and some from even legitimate qualified appliance repair engineers (Appliance Error codes – friend or foe?)
+Either way most error codes mean nothing to the owner of the appliance and apart from the few very basic error code descriptions printed in the instruction book (mentioned earlier) many manufacturers try to keep their meanings secret from their customers – and some even from legitimate qualified appliance repair engineers (Appliance Error codes friend or foe?)

-Therefore unless this new Smart Diagnosis system gives more diagnostic information to customers and independent engineers it can’t revolutionise anything.
+Therefore unless this new Smart Diagnosis system gives more diagnostic information to customers and independent engineers it’s hard to see how it can revolutionise anything.
 Previous appliances that don’t have this system still produce error codes, which if displayed to the customer can be relayed by them via telephone.
-So this system doesn’t appear to do anything except carry out that task in a more complex and expensive way.
+So this system doesn’t appear to do anything except carry out that task in a different way.
 The customer is still likely to be told they need an engineer to call out if any error other than the 2 or 3 basic ones is triggered.